Free fermionic probability theory and K-theoretic Schubert calculus: Bijective description

 \subsection{Case C: Geometric blocking}

-Now we consider the TASEP with the more classical blocking behavior, and as such, we expect the first particle to behave differently than all of the subsequent particles.
+Now we consider the TASEP with the more classical blocking behavior, and as before, we will proceed by conditioning on the motion of particles.
+As we have the blocking behavior, we expect the first particle to behave differently than all of the subsequent particles.
 This justifies why the normalization factor only involves $\pi_1$ rather than all $\pi_j$.
 Like in Case~A, we will identify entries $i$ in row $j$ corresponding to the $j$-th particle moving at time $i$.
 As the first particle will never be blocked, it simply moves at times $i_1 \leq i_2 \leq \cdots \leq i_{\lambda_1}$.